-Grietas: A Journal of Zapatista Thought and Horizons is our offering of respect, solidarity, and encounter to those taking paths towards autonomy and away from the capitalist hydra, each from our own geographies, with our own calendars, in our own ways.
+Grietas: A Journal of Zapatista Thought and Horizons is our offering of respect, solidarity, and engagement with those of you seeking paths towards autonomy and away from the capitalist hydra.
+The journal is an all-volunteer effort through which we hope to strengthen connections between us, as we exist, resist and rebel, each from our own geographies, with our own calendars, in our own ways.
+Please contact us with comments, criticisms, contributions at journal@sextagrietasdelnorte.org.

 November 15, 2023: Free Palestine– Statement of Solidarity